Reporting Process and Material Sustainability Issues

 • Assess and enhance environmental and social impact management in communities

-• Organize long-term social activities to promote economy, society, and environment, such as AOT Selected, AOT Volunteer programs, and airport-level initiatives, with increased support for emergency response
+• Organize long-term social activities to promote economy, society, and environment, such as AOT Selected, AOT Volunteer programs, and airport-level initiatives.

 • Communicate operations via online platforms and public media